christosbampis/vmaf/README.md

 ## Installation

-First, pull submodule `sureal` by running:
+First, clone the VMAF repository and `cd` to the repo directory.
+Then, pull submodule `sureal` by running:

 ```
 git submodule update --init --recursive
 ```

-After cloning VMAF repository, `cd` to the repo directory and run:
+After pulling the sureal submodule, run:

 ```
 make